atpoverload/clerk/README.md

 # `clerk`

 `clerk` is a lightweight data collection framework for `Java` runtimes with access to the [`Supplier`](https://docs.oracle.com/javase/8/docs/api/java/util/function/Supplier.html) interface.
-The API provides scalable out-of-the-box construction of data collectors while providing safety.
+The API provides scalable out-of-the-box construction of data collectors while providing data and thread safety.
+This helps the user focus on the data itself instead of infrastructure.

-A vanilla `jar` can be built using `make`.
+A vanilla `clerk.jar` can be built using `make`.

 # Components